kalyani2003/kalyani2003/README.md

   <img src="https://media.giphy.com/media/paTz7UZbPfTZFRYnnB/giphy.gif" width="250"/>
 </div>
 <p align="center">
-Hello 👋 I am Kalyani Mhala <br>
+Hello 👋, I'm kalyani Mhala <br>

-My current tech stack 👩‍💻 that I'm working on- Data science 📊, Python 🐍,  Java 👩‍💻,  Amazon Web services (AWS) 📈
+Final Year Student At PRMCEAM, on a quest to soak up knowledge and dive into innovative solutions that can reshape our world.

+My current tech stack  👩‍💻that I'm working on Java, DSA 📊, SQL, Python 🐍 and Data science 📈, I'm not just a tech enthusiast but also an avid open-source contributor, a collaborative team player, and a quick learner with a knack for creative problem-solving.

 ## 🌟 Interests